php-fig/per-coding-style/spec.md

 The `var` keyword MUST NOT be used to declare a property.

-There MUST NOT be more than one property declared per statement.
+There MUST NOT be more than one property or constant declared per statement.

-Property names MUST NOT be prefixed with a single underscore to indicate protected or private visibility.
+Property or constant names MUST NOT be prefixed with a single underscore to indicate protected or private visibility.
 That is, an underscore prefix explicitly has no meaning.